aleph2c/miros/doc/i_test_with_spy.rst

 .. included from recipes
 .. included from reflection
-A trace does not tell the full story about what you system is doing.
+A trace does not tell the full story about what your system is doing.
 For instance it is blind to hooks, deferred events and many other things that might happen in the dynamics of your active object.
-If you need to look down the exact behavior of your system, you can:
+If you need to look at the `exact` behavior of your system, you can:

 1. Run your program and print your spy to the output.
 2. Copy the spy as your target behavior.